bluebanquise/bluebanquise/resources/documentation/_build/html/_sources/learn_ansible.rst.txt

 Now regarding to Jinja2:

 * {{ }} allows to insert a variable in the destination file.
-* {% %} are Jinja2 instructions (for, if, etc).
+* {% %} are Jinja2 instructions (for, if, etc.).
 * {# #} are Jinja2 commentaries.
-* The reamining is put in the destination file "as is".
+* The remaining is put in the destination file "as is".

 You can experiment with this template to understand the whole mechanism.
-The whole Jinja2 documentation can be found here: https://jinja.palletsprojects.com/en/2.10.x/templates/
+The whole Jinja2 documentation can be found here: `Jinja2 template designer <https://jinja.palletsprojects.com/en/2.10.x/templates/>`_

 You should now understand the very basis of Ansible.
 If you feel something is missing in this quick Ansible training, please do not hesitate to ask us to add elements.